RTÉ News: Early history

 On 1 January 1926, 2RN, Ireland's first radio station, began broadcasting.
 Its first advertised news bulletin was put out on 24 May 1926.
 Nine months later, on 26 February 1927, the station broadcast its first daily news report.

 During the Second World War, referred to in Ireland as The Emergency, media censorship of radio broadcasts (under the provisions of the Emergency Powers Act 1939) affected news bulletins.
-Before any news bulletin was broadcast, the script of the bulletin was read over the phone to Head of the Government Information Bureau, Frank Gallagher.
+Before any news bulletin was broadcast, the script of the bulletin was read over the phone to the Head of the Government Information Bureau, Frank Gallagher.
 Censorship under the Act was lifted on 11 May 1945.

 1960s

 On 31 December 1961 Ireland's first national television station, Telefís Éireann, was officially launched.
 A new Television Complex was built at Donnybrook in Dublin and the news service was the first to move in.
-Charles Mitchel read the first television news bulletin, at 6:00 pm on 1 January 1962.
+Charles Mitchel read the first television news bulletin at 18:00 on 1 January 1962.
 Andy O'Mahony was the station's other chief newsreader in the early days of the new service.
 The new studios were still being completed, so construction work was heard during news bulletins.
-Later on Telefís Éireann's first full day of broadcasting Broadsheet made its debut.
+Later, on Telefís Éireann's first full day of broadcasting, Broadsheet made its debut.
 This programme provided a more detailed analysis of topical matters and current affairs.
 There was a mixture of incisive and light-hearted items, unscripted studio interviews and filmed reports.
 Presented by John O'Donoghue, Brian Cleeve and Brian Farrell, some of these men would continue broadcasting with the station until the new century.
-Telefís Éireann's first full day also saw the first broadcast of the Nine O'Clock News, a half-hour bulletin including news, newsview, weather, and sports results.
+Telefís Éireann's first full day also saw the first broadcast of the Nine O'Clock News, a half-hour bulletin including news, news view, weather, and sports results.

 Broadsheet was broadcast for the last time in 1964.
 It was replaced by Frank Hall's Newsbeat, a news and current affairs programme that focused more on the light-hearted stories from around the country.

 In 1966 Maurice O'Doherty joined the newsroom as a newsreader.
 Later that same year the station's new flagship news programme was broadcast for the first time.
 Seven Days had a production team with people such as Eoghan Harris, Brian Cleeve, Brian Farrell, and John O'Donoghue.
 In 1967 the programme merged with another, Division, and became 7 days.